If you’re looking for an in-depth guide on all of the best things to do in Bruges then you’ve come to the right place.

 Keep in mind that these are more designed for tourists and none of them are exceptional but they all offer an incredible view so it’s a good place to relax for a while.

-Go on a Canal Boat Tour
+Go on a Boat Tour Along the Canals

-Explore the Windmills
+Discover All of the Windmills

 Check Out the Basilica of the Holy Blood

-Admire the Underground Ruins in the Crowne Plaza Hotel
+Go Underground at the Crowne Plaza

 Aimlessly Wander Around the Old Town